patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/motion/motion.md

 For some scenarios, like creating a new [PatternFly extension](/extensions/about-extensions), you may need to customize motion that doesn't already exist in PatternFly components.
 When you're creating a new animation behavior, make sure that:
 - There is no existing support for the animation.
-- The animation adheres to our motion principles.
+- The animation adheres to our motion principles and respects users' [`prefers-reduced-motion` settings.](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion)
 - Your implementation uses appropriate semantic tokens.